Reliability vs. Validity – Understanding the Differences

 How is it assessed?
 Examining the consistency of outcomes over time, between various observers, and within the test itself.
 Comparing the accuracy of the results to accepted theories and other measurements of the same idea.

-Understanding Reliability vs. Validity
+Understanding Reliability and Validity

 Understanding Reliability

 Reliability refers to the consistency with which a method measures a variable.
-The measurement is considered reliable if the exact result can be attained consistently by employing the same techniques under the same conditions.
+The measurement is considered reliable if the exact result can be attained consistently by employing the same techniques every time under the same conditions.

 You conduct a series of temperature measurements on a liquid sample under the same conditions each time.
 Because the thermometer shows the same temperature every time, the findings may be deemed reliable.